un-ts/toml-tools/README.md

 ## Why

 The common Toml related tooling are Toml -> Json compilers.
-But that is just one scenario, lets consider some other potential scenarios:
+But the compile to Json is just a single scenario of many, lets consider some other potential use cases:

 - **Building a Toml Syntax Highlighter**.
 - **Converting Toml to Yaml**.